Your Complete Guide to Hermès Leathers and Skins

 This type of leather is mostly found in men’s maroquinerie and bags.
 It’s soft to the touch and has visible grains.

-Often compared to Clemence and Togo leather, Taurillon Novillo was first introduced in 2015 and just like Clemence and Togo, it’s lightweight although it is more rigid.
+Often compared to Clemence and Togo leather, Taurillon Novillo was first introduced in 2015 and just like Clemence and Togo, is lightweight although it is more rigid.
 Taurillon Novillo absorbs color beautifully, making it a perfect leather option for bright handbags

 Toile H Canvas